ariani-plukaard/monopoly/README - code test instructions.md

   * Who would win each game?
   * How much money does everybody end up with?
   * What spaces does everybody finish on?

-The specifics and implementation of this code is completely up to you!

-### What we are looking for:
-* We are a Ruby house, however feel free to pick the language you feel you are strongest in.
-* Code that is well thought out and tested
-* Clean and readable code
-* Extensibility should be considered
-* A git commit-history would be preferred, with small changes committed often so we can see your approach

-Please include a readme with any additional information you would like to include, including instructions on how to test and execute your code.
-You may wish to use it to explain any design decisions.

-Despite this being a small command line app, please approach this as you would a production problem using whatever approach to coding and testing you feel appropriate.